Abdul Qadir (Muslim leader): Early life and career

-In 1904, Qadir went to study law in London, and was called to the bar in 1907 after which he returned to India, where he served as a member of the Punjab Legislative Council and the minister of education in Punjab, British India in 1925.
+In 1904, Qadir went to study law in London, and was called to the bar in 1907 at Lincoln's Inn after which he returned to India, where he served as a member of the Punjab Legislative Council and the minister of education in Punjab, British India in 1925.

-He is famously well-known for being a judge of the Lahore Conspiracy Case Tribunal constituted in May 1930 especially for speeding up the trial of the suspects for the murder of Lahore Assistant Superintendent Mr. J. P. Saunders.
+He is famously well known for being a judge of the Lahore Conspiracy Case Tribunal constituted in May 1930 especially for speeding up the trial of the suspects for the murder of Lahore Assistant Superintendent Mr. J. P. Saunders.
 The suspects also included the famous revolutionaries Bhagat Singh, Sukhdev and Rajguru.
 The trials were held at Poonch House registrar in Lahore.
 He was the second native Indian judge chosen after the reconstitution of the Tribunal in June after Justice Agha Haider of the first Tribunal had been removed on calumny charges for not maintaining neutrality during the trial.
 The final judgement that was pronounced in October 1930 was under his jurisdiction.
+He represented British India at the Organisation of the League of Nations in 1926.